NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/MonthlyScheduleMultipliers``   array                          No        See [#]_  12 comma-separated monthly multipliers
   =========================================  =======  =======  ===========  ========  ========  ==============================

-  .. [#] Either Efficiency or LabelEnergyUse inputs may be used, but not both.
+  .. [#] Either the Efficiency or LabelEnergyUse input may be used, but not both.
   .. [#] If Efficiency not provided, defaults to 3000 / 42.6 based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.
   .. [#] If Count not provided, defaults to NumberofBedrooms + 1 based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), default values from Figure 23 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "0.057, 0.057, 0.057, 0.057, 0.057, 0.057, 0.057, 0.024, 0.024, 0.024, 0.024, 0.024, 0.024, 0.024, 0.024, 0.024, 0.024, 0.024, 0.057, 0.057, 0.057, 0.057, 0.057, 0.057".